yescallop/borrow-or-expose/README.md

 # outliving-deref

-Traits for types which when dereferenced may outlive their values.
+Traits for types whose values when dereferenced may outlive themselves.

 ## Examples